-Estes was promoted to Associate Athletic Director for Health Performance by current AD Ken Kavanagh, following three years as the Eagles Assistant Athletic Director and Head Athletic Trainer.
-In addition to directing the FGCU Sports Medicine-Athletic Training Staff, Estes serves as on the department's executive staff, is the Sports Coordinator for FGCU Men’s and Women’s Tennis and Men's and Women's Golf, and also supervises the strength & conditioning program.
+Estes was promoted to Associate Athletic Director for Health Performance by current Director of Athletics, Ken Kavanagh, following three years as the Eagle’s Assistant Athletic Director and Head Athletic Trainer.
+In addition to directing the FGCU Sports Medicine-Athletic Training Staff, Estes served as on the department's executive staff, and was the Sports Coordinator for FGCU Men’s and Women’s Tennis and Men's and Women's Golf.

-Estes, and his wife Tracy have two children, Dylan (18) who is a freshman at Edison State College and Monica (20) who is a sophomore at FGCU.
+Estes and his wife Tracy have two children, Dylan who is a sophomore at Florida Southwestern State College and Monica who is a senior at FGCU.